RN to BS in Nursing Pathway

 • A nursing license is required but may be earned in the first semester of enrollment to allow a seamless transition for new ADN graduates.

-• Western Undergraduate Exchange participate.
+• Western Undergraduate Exchange participates.

 • No enrollment deposit is required.